Agent of S.T.Y.L.E.: Wonder Woman in Television

 by Alan Kistler | 12:38 pm, December 19th, 2013

 There’s a lot of debate going on about how Wonder Woman should be portrayed.
-So to add food for thought, this time we look at how the amazing Amazon has been portrayed in live-action shows, with a couple of honorable mentions from comics and animation.
+So to add food for thought, this column looks at how the amazing Amazon has been portrayed in live-action shows, with a couple of honorable mentions from comics and animation.

 And before you ask, I will be focusing on officially licensed stories.